-This could be a smart move of course because according to Statistica, as for August 2017:
+This could be a smart move of course because according to Statista, as for August 2017:

 These huge numbers imply one interesting social media fact:

-There is almost no niche and no kind of business that could not benefit from social media in their digital marketing strategy, because all businesses can find at least a part of their audience on social media.
+There is almost no niche and no kind of business that could not benefit from social media in their digital marketing strategy, because all businesses can find at least a part of their audience on social media (for example here’s how real estate agents can benefit from Instagram).
 All we need to do is learn how we could find our audience and interact with them.How to get more traffic from social media -- #content #socialmedia #emarketing #digitalmarketing Click To Tweet

 Social media amplification is the practice of increasing the reach and engagement of your content through social media channels.

 These channels have the potential to amplify your voice to almost an unlimited number of people which in turn will get you more visits, leads, and if done right, more sales.

 Most often the willingness of people to click on the links of your posts is instigated by the following factors:

 You can easily try and split test each one of these factors to come up with the golden measure.
 Have these questions in mind when experimenting with these factors: What kind of content produces the most engagement (likes, comments, likes) among your audience?
 Do you keep up with the quality expectations of your audience?
 Do you take advantage of the influencers’ reach?
 Can you start a conversation in the comments section?
 And finally, do you use catchy titles?What is social media amplification and how to do it right -- #content #emarketing #socialmedia Click To Tweet